-- If you want to stay on the state group insurance program, you should contact your HR department well ahead of your retirement date.
-If you have any break in coverage, you are no longer eligible to stay on the group insurance plan. - If you wish to cover one or more dependents with your retiree insurance, they must be enrolled in your employee coverage during the calendar in which you retire.
-You cannot add dependents when, or after, you retire. - Coverage Out-of-Network: If you plan to spend significant time out of Minnesota during retirement, the employee health plan offers out-of-network benefits, but they involve higher deductibles and co-pays.
+- If you want to stay on the state employee group insurance program, you should contact your HR department well ahead of your retirement date.
+If you have any break in coverage, you are no longer eligible to stay on the group insurance plan. - If you wish to cover one or more dependents with your retiree insurance, they must be enrolled in your employee coverage during the calendar year in which you retire.
+You cannot add dependents when, or after, you retire, unless you marry or your spouse loses group coverage.

+• Coverage Out-of-Network: If you plan to spend significant time out of Minnesota during retirement, the employee health plan offers out-of-network benefits, but they involve higher deductibles and co-pays.
 These vary by plan.

 MEDICARE coverage starts at age 65 but does not provide the level of benefits most people want.
 The State of Minnesota offers retired state employees and their spouses three Medicare Advantage group plans to choose from.
 Each provides substantial additional benefits.
-You must be enrolled in Medicare Parts A and B, and must not be enrolled in any other Medicare-supplementing plan, to enroll in one of these plans.
+You must be enrolled in Medicare Parts A and B and must not be enrolled in any other Medicare-supplementing plan, to enroll in one of these plans.